-- Evidence of the integration of First Nations, Métis and Inuit perspectives and culture in long range plans in each grade. - Increased circulation of student and teacher materials connected to First Nations, Métis and Inuit topics from the library collection. - Anecdotal feedback collected from students through the Little Bisons Club or in class discussions. - Increased results on First Nations, Métis and Inuit measures on the EIPS Parent Survey. - Teacher shared drive of lessons plans that successfully incorporate First Nations, Métis and Inuit perspectives and cultures will indicate regular usage and visitation by teachers.
+- Evidence of the integration of First Nations, Métis and Inuit perspectives and culture in long range plans in each grade. - Increased circulation of student and teacher materials connected to First Nations, Métis and Inuit topics from the library collection. - Anecdotal feedback collected from students through the Little Bisons Club or in class discussions.

+- Increased results on First Nations, Métis and Inuit measures on the EIPS Parent Survey. - Teacher shared drive of lessons plans that successfully incorporate First Nations, Métis and Inuit perspectives and cultures will indicate regular usage and visitation by teachers.

-RESULTS: (To be added for Results Review)
+RESULTS: (This section completed in November 2023 for Assurance Review)